haydeeartaza/RareCNVsAnalysis/README.md

 For direct installation on the system see instructions for Snakemake and dependencies [here](manual/INSTALL.md).

-If you are going to use Docker, you simply need to build the image:
+If you are going to use Docker, you simply need to build the image (it will take a moment first time):

 ```bash
 docker build -t rarecnvs_image:latest .